Undergraduate: Level 6

 This module is also applied: we will discuss and compare actual and proposed programmes in the UK and abroad in the areas of poverty reduction, education, and health.

-In preparing for the final and the term paper, students will demonstrate their ability to access and highlight key statistical and descriptive institutional information from government and academic sources.
+- In preparing for the final exam paper, demonstrate their ability to access and highlight key statistical and descriptive institutional information from government and academic sources.